ironbay/riptide/docs/web/markdown/javascript.md

 connection.transport.connect('ws://localhost:12000/socket')
 ```

-### 4. Create a remote store
+### Create a remote store

-Now that we have a `connection` instance, let's create our `remote` store.
-The `remote` store is how we'll interact with data on our remote server.
-It also comes with a group of helper functions that let us do things like listen for data transformations.
+Great, now our connection is up and running and it's time to instantiate a remote store that will use this connection, allowing us to access data on the server.

-We'll instantiate a new `remote` store by calling `new Riptide.Store.Remote(connection)`, passing the `connection` we just created to the constructor:
+We'll create a remote store instance by calling `new Riptide.Store.Remote(connection)`, passing in the connection we previously created to the constructor.

 ```javascript
 // Riptide.js